-You’ll be pleasantly surprised by the weather in North East Wales.
+You’ll be pleasantly surprised by the Spring weather in North East Wales.
 The days are brighter and longer – so you’ll get the most out of your stay.
 With the warmer weather, outdoor activities don’t seem so challenging and remember if there is some April showers our favourite saying is ‘There is no such thing as bad weather just the wrong clothes!’

 Here are just a few of our favourite family attractions.